ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/endpoints/Render.md

 File:

     - name: the name of the file attachment
-    - body: data content of the attachment
+    - body: data content of the attachment (must be base64 encoded)
     - dims: dimensions of the image attachment (used for images only)

 The example above demonstrates how to send an array of both types of formats.